 After you add these mappings:

-- Click SSO Groups and make sure the groups you want to sign in to 1Password with SSO are selected.
+- Click User Groups and make sure the groups you want to sign in to 1Password with SSO are selected.

 - Click Activate in the bottom right.
 You’ll see the application’s details.

 - Copy the Client ID and continue to the next step.

 Step 2: Configure Unlock with SSO